Lanzarote is the island where I live, the place that has changed my life, and I would like to share with you the beauties of this corner of paradise!

 Getting around the island

 This is the option I recommend.
 Renting a car is really cheap on this island!
 There are several rental companies within the airport, so just landed you will have your car ready!
-Beware though, it is always better to book a few weeks before your arrival from the various websites of the companies.
+Beware though, it’s always better to book a few weeks before your arrival.

 • Organized tours